What Price Fiber Bundle Substantivalism? On How to Avoid Holes in Fibers: Dressing Field Method: Dressed fields and spaces

 Again, this is a simple case of the DFM rule of thumb: To dress any object---field or functional thereof---one writes its $\Diff(M)$-transformation and then formally replaces $\psi$ in the resulting expression with the dressing field $\upsilon$.
 The~new expression is the dressing of the object, and is $\Diff(M)$-invariant by construction.

-The dressed fields $\upphi^{\upsilon[\upphi]}$ again have a natural interpretation as relational variables: They result from a reshuffling of the d.o.f. of the bare fields where pure gauge modes are eliminated, so that what remains represents the $\Diff(M)$-invariant relations among the d.o.f. embedded in $\upphi$.
-That is, the dressed fields \eqref{diffeo-dressed-fields} formally implement the \emph{point-coincidence argument} discussed in section \ref{The hole argument}, and are immune to the \emph{hole argument}.
-We stress again that this is achieved at the kinematical level.
+The dressed fields $\upphi^{\upsilon[\upphi]}$ again admit a natural relational interpretation.
+Some of the spatio-temporal d.o.f. of the bare fields $\upphi$ are used (in $\upsilon[\upphi]$) to invariantly coordinatize the remaining spatio-temporal d.o.f. of $\upphi$, thereby yielding $\upphi^{\upsilon[\upphi]}$.
+The dressed fields then represent the $\Diff(M)$-\emph{invariant} \emph{relations} co-defining the physical d.o.f. embedded in bare fields $\upphi$; they are relational variables indeed.
+Seeing that they achieve $\Diff(M)$-invariance relationally, with physical spatiotemporal field d.o.f. co-defining each other as coincidental values of fields, the dressed fields \eqref{diffeo-dressed-fields} formally implement the \emph{point-coincidence argument} as discussed in section \ref{The hole argument}, and are therefore immune to the \emph{hole argument}.
+All this is achieved at the kinematical level.
+Again, see \cite{JTF-Ravera2024gRGFT} for a thorough discussion, illustrating the point in the case of GR with a set of scalars (section 5.2.7)---on this see also the end of this section.

 The dynamics of the theory being specified by a Lagrangian $L(\upphi)$ transforming under $\Diff(M)$ as in eq. \eqref{Sym-L}, given a dressing field $\upsilon$ one defines the dressed Lagrangian as